Table of content

 While some states, such as Maine and Louisiana, offer affordable rates, others like Delaware and Florida may charge higher fees.

 Understanding these costs helps patients plan better and ensures legal, safe access to medical cannabis.
-With more telehealth services and online renewals becoming available in 2026, getting and maintaining your medical marijuana card will be easier, faster, and more affordable than ever.
+With more telehealth services and online renewals becoming available in 2026, you can get your medical marijuana card online for an easier, faster, and more affordable way,

 Frequently Asked Questions